Ford Explorer Review

 Other SUVs to Consider

-The 2014 Ford Explorer seats up to seven and comes standard with front-wheel drive.
-All-wheel drive is optional.
-A 3.5-liter V6 is standard, while a turbocharged 2.0-liter four-cylinder engine and turbocharged 3.5-liter V6 are optional.
-A six-speed automatic transmission comes with all engines.
-The Explorer comes in four trims: base, XLT, Limited and Sport.
-The Explorer is largely unchanged since its redesign for the 2011 model year, so this review uses applicable research and reviews from the 2011 to 2014 model years.
+The 2015 Ford Explorer seats up to seven and comes with standard front-wheel drive or optional all-wheel drive.
+A 3.5-liter V6 engine and a six-speed automatic transmission are standard.
+The Explorer comes in base, XLT, Limited and Sport trims, and hasn’t changed much for 2015.
+As a result, this overview uses applicable research and reviews from the 2011 to 2015 model years.

 Next Steps: Ford Explorer